Quantum circuit compilation with quantum computers: Methods

 We leverage quantum optimization to target the equivalent circuit that minimizes the expectation value of $\Hinf$ while implementing the same unitary operator.
-We define as sub-circuit any block of adjacent gates in the lattice of qudits.
+We define a sub-circuit as any block of adjacent gates in the lattice of qudits.
 Starting from the original input circuit, we explore equivalent circuits by applying a set of invertible transformation rules $\mathcal{E}:=\{T=(\cirq_\text{sub}^\text{in}\leftrightarrow\cirq_\text{sub}^\text{out})\}$ that replace a sub-circuit $\cirq_\text{sub}^\text{in}$ with an equivalent one $\cirq_\text{sub}^\text{out}$ acting on the same qubits and time-steps.
-For example, they can include transformations that swap the execution times of commuting gates or transformations that replace non-native gates with a combination of native gates (the list of transformation rules used hereafter are reported in the SM).
-We map each transformation in $T$ to a Hermitian operator $\hat{T}$.
-We create (annihilate) sub-circuits by acting with clusters of gate creation (annihilation) operators and label them via the the first time-step and qubit $(t, q)$ they are acting on.
+For example, they can include transformations that swap the execution times of commuting gates or transformations that replace non-native gates with a combination of native gates.
+The transformation rules used hereafter are reported in the Appendix~\ref{app:trans_rules}.
+Despite their validity, which can be verified through the unitary representation of the involved sub-circuits, these rules are not known to form a complete equational theory, i.e., they may not be able to generate all possible equivalent circuits.
+Finite and complete sets of rewriting rules have recently been established~\cite{complete_equational_theory_1,complete_equational_theory_2}.
+Any finite set of rewriting rules can be incorporated into our paradigm.
+We create (annihilate) sub-circuits by acting with clusters of gate creation (annihilation) operators and label them via the first time-step and qubit $(t, q)$ they are acting on.
 The creation operator for a sub-circuit $\cirq_\text{sub}^A$ at $(t, q)$ is then:

 where $0\leq t'<N_T^A$, $0\leq q'<N_Q^A$, and $N_T^A$ and $N_Q^A$ are the number of time-steps and qubits included in the sub-circuit $\cirq_\text{sub}^A$. $\Ggate^{(A,t,q)}$ is the gate executed at time $t$ and qubit $q$ in $\cirq_\text{sub}^A$.
 Finally, a transformation rule $T=(\cirq_\text{sub}^\text{in}\leftrightarrow\cirq_\text{sub}^\text{out})$ corresponds to the operator